open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 ```

 _Note that as the Semantic Conventions for attribute names are not currently
-stable the instrumentation package is current not in a released state.
+stable the instrumentation package is currently not in a released state.
 That
 doesn't mean that the functionality itself is not stable.
 This means that you
 need to use the `--prerelease` flag, or install a specific version of the
 package_